Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "All work, work!"

 Shouting the cadence, we shuffled around the loosely forming platoons, until I commanded "Quick Time…March!
 Platoon…halt!
 Ground your packs, line 'em up by squad, and fall in."
-I said, noting most of our platoon's soldiers who lived off-post were already waiting.
+I noted most of our platoon's soldiers who lived off-post were already waiting.
 It's not surprising because they get the call before we do in the barracks.
-A few off post men from other platoons were there as well, with several more hurrying in.

 "First squad, two unaccounted for."
 Sutter said with a salute.